Hiring employees in the Philippines has many benefits for companies looking to expand their global workforce.

-The following guide explains how to hire employees in the Philippines from another country and compliantly tap into this growing market.
+Read on to learn how to hire employees in the Philippines from another country and compliantly tap into this growing market.

-Global employers also need a payroll partner or multi-country payroll solution to help process employee payments.
 You should only pursue entity establishment in the Philippines if it fits your long-term global expansion goals.

-2. Partner With an Employer of Record in the Philippines
+2. Partner with an employer of record in the Philippines

 Partnering with an EOR is a streamlined option to test foreign markets and set up your workforce quickly in multiple countries with less financial commitment and risk.